-Waste that is treated such that it no longer exhibits the hazardous waste characteristic(s) for which it was listed is no longer considered hazardous and can be disposed of at a non-RCRA regulated facility.
-In the case of the material EQFL intends to treat, the objective would be to assure through analytical testing of representative samples that the waste no longer meets the characteristics.
+Waste that is treated such that it no longer exhibits the hazardous waste characteristic(s) for which it was listed is no longer considered hazardous and can be disposed of at a non-RCRA regulated facility assuming a grab sample is also tested and meets LDRs.
+In the case of the material EQFL intends to treat, the objective would be to assure through analytical testing of representative, composite samples that the waste no longer meets the characteristics (can be decharacterized) and meets LDRs as summarized in Table 14-1.

 Waste is to be deposited directly into the top of the box, the pH adjusted, and then a solidification agent is introduced.
 The process will consist of raising the pH for metals treatment into the 9 to 13 range which appears to be the optimal range based on similar treatment processes at other EQ facilities.
 The materials are mixed using a backhoe, portable mixer, or similar piece of equipment.
 Additional solidification agent is added until no free liquids are present.
 Frequent bench testing will be required and samples will be collected at suspected endpoints of treatment and analyzed for a short duration (30-90 min) TCLP test or possibly, because the material will be a solid, a total metals analysis for the D004-D011 waste codes.
 EQ has found at other facilities that if a sample does not pass a TCLP test after 90 minutes, it's not likely to pass a full, 24-hr TCLP.
-Treated materials that "pass" the short duration TCLP test will be followed by a representative sampling of the waste which will be sent off site for TCLP analysis by a NELAC/NELAP certified laboratory.
+Treated materials that "pass" the short duration TCLP test will be followed by a representative, composite sampling of the waste which will be sent off site for TCLP analysis by a NELAC/NELAP certified accredited laboratory.
+Further, a grab sample will be randomly collected to assure the treated waste meets LDRs and can be disposed of at a non-hazardous, Subtitle D landfill.

-Treated materials that pass the TCLP test will be loaded into roll off boxes and/or dump trailers for subsequent disposal at an approved disposal facility (Subtitle D landfill).
-If the treated material fails the initial TCLP screening and is still characteristically hazardous, it will continue to be treated until a TCLP test has confirmed the material no longer retains the hazardous characteristics for the waste being treated.
+Treated materials that pass the TCLP test and meet the LDRs will be loaded into roll off boxes and/or dump trailers for subsequent disposal at an approved disposal facility (Subtitle D landfill).
+If the treated material fails the initial TCLP screening and is still characteristically hazardous, it will continue to be treated until a TCLP test has confirmed the material no longer retains the hazardous characteristics (can be decharacterized) for the waste being treated.
+Further, a grab sample of the treated material will also be tested to assure it meets LDRs.
 It should also be pointed out that the disposal facility accepting the treated material may require additional testing above and beyond a TCLP test before they will accept the waste.
 EQFL will determine testing requirements for the proposed disposal facility and have the samples analyzed accordingly.